-Consultation on the Local Plan: Part 2 is scheduled to take place in September 2014.
+Consultation on the Revised Proposed Submission Version of the Local Plan: Part 2 is scheduled to take place in October 2015.
 The manner of the consultation is prescribed by Regulation 19 of The Town and Country Planning (Local Development) (England) (Amendment) Regulations 2012.
 The consultation is also required to comply with the Council's Statement of Community Involvement (adopted in 2006).